 Our vision is to transform the State Library of NSW into a global cultural destination for all.
 We want to ensure all our readers, researchers, students and visitors — local and international — have the opportunity to access and enjoy this much-loved Sydney landmark and the extraordinary riches within it.
 Our new master plan offers a roadmap on how we can achieve this goal.

 How is the project being funded?

-The Mitchell Galleries project and premier learning centre – two major components of our master plan – are being generously supported through private benefaction.
-The accessible entrance, new lifts and some other necessary works are enabled by NSW Government funding.
+The new galleries and learning centre – two major components of our master plan – is made possible through the strong support of benefactors Michael Crouch AC and John B Fairfax AO.
+The accessible entrance, new lifts, and some other necessary works are supported by the NSW Government funding.

 Will the building works affect the Library opening hours?

 No. The Library will remain open and operational throughout the building works.
 However, some areas of the building may be restricted or access diverted while works are underway.
-Every effort will be made to minimise disruptions while ensuring the safety of our staff, our visitors and our collections.
+Every effort will be made to minimise disruptions while ensuring the safety of our staff, our readers and visitors, and our collections.